• Skip to main content

 Worst case is probably that the box spread premium and the fee cancel out, and we’re left with just the tax savings as the main benefit, but of course remember that’s the main reason we started looking at this fund in the first place.
 Cap gains over income and the deferral thereof are huge benefits for most people.

-Savvy investors have wisened up to this idea, as BOXX now impressively boasts over $1 billion in assets after only a little over a year.
+Savvy investors have wisened up to this idea, as BOXX now impressively boasts over $10 billion in assets after only a little over 3 years.
 I think it’s an incredibly clever, innovative product that provides retail investors access to institutional lending rates in an easy, low-cost, packaged solution that requires much less effort and intimidation than implementing a box spread on your own.
 Wes Gray and the Alpha Architect team spent 7 years figuring out this product.

-In the interest of full disclosure, I plan to start gradually moving my own cash into BOXX from T-bills (via SGOV), but I am in no way affiliated with Alpha Architect.
+In the interest of full disclosure, I moved my own cash into BOXX from T-bills (via SGOV), but I am in no way affiliated with Alpha Architect.

 Conveniently, BOXX should be available at any major broker, including M1 Finance, which is the one I'm usually suggesting around here.